penguinness/FullStackOpen/README.md

 In Part 5, I integrated user administration and token authentication into the frontend of some applications and wrote end-to-end tests using Playwright and Cypress.

-What I learned: frontend login, local storage.
+What I learned: Login on frontend (with token authentication), local storage, props.children, proptypes, useRef, forwardRef, useImperativeHandle, state lifting, frontend testing (vitest), render, screen, mock functions.

 Note: Part 5's Notes project is a vastly extended version of Part 4's Notes project.